 YMCA Women of Excellence

-The 2023 YMCA Women of Excellence Awards ceremony will be held in person on Tuesday, May 16, 2023.
-Ticket sales start February 8, 2023.
+YMCA Women of Excellence Awards Gala to be held May 15, 2025.
+Ticket sales now open!

 Arts, Culture, Education & Training